GatorEducator/GatorMiner/CONTRIBUTING.md

 #### Branches

-You can create and publish a branch via the following command.
+You can create and publish a branch via the following commands.
 Substitute the name of your branch for the `feature/feature-name`.

 ```bash
 git checkout -b feature/feature-name